IFRS 15, policies, judgements, paras 110-128 certain disclosures, construction, support services

 When the outcome of individual contracts can be estimated reliably, contract revenue is recognised by reference to the measure of progress at the reporting date using the input method.
 Costs are recognised as incurred and revenue is recognised on the basis of the proportion of total costs at the reporting date to the estimated total costs of the contract.

 Estimates of the final out-turn on each contract may include cost contingencies to take account of the specific risks within each contract that have been identified during the early stages of the contract.
 The cost contingencies are reviewed on a regular basis throughout the contract life and are adjusted where appropriate.
 However, the nature of the risks on contracts are such that they often cannot be resolved until the end of the project and therefore may not reverse until the end of the project.
-The estimated final out-turns on contracts are continuously reviewed, and in certain limited cases, recoveries from insurers are assessed, and adjustments made where necessary.
+The estimated final out-turns on contracts are continuously reviewed and, in certain limited cases, recoveries from insurers are assessed, and adjustments made where necessary.

 No margin is recognised until the outcome of the contract can be estimated with reasonable certainty.
 Provision is made for all known or expected losses on individual contracts once such losses are foreseen.

 Revenue in respect of variations to contracts and incentive payments is recognised when there is an enforceable right to payment and it is highly probable it will be agreed by the customer.
-Variable consideration is assessed on a contract by contract basis according to the facts, circumstances and terms of each project and only recognised to the extent that it is highly probable not to significantly reverse in the future.
+Variable consideration is assessed on a contract-by-contract basis according to the facts, circumstances and terms of each project and only recognised to the extent that it is highly probable not to significantly reverse in the future.
 Revenue in respect of claims is recognised only if it is highly probable not to reverse in future periods.
 Profit for the year includes the benefit of claims settled in the year to the extent not previously recognised on contracts completed in previous years.

 2.7 Pre-contract bid costs and recoveries